enkidevs/curriculum/comp-sci/networking/networking-tools/tools-to-interact-with-networks.md

 ## Revision

-Which of the following tools can be used to echo a packet to remote host?
+Which tool can be used to echo a packet to remote host?

 ```bash
 ??? google.com